-- done or observed beyond the degree required or expected degree.
+Performed or observed beyond the required or expected degree.

-- Performed or observed beyond the required or expected degree.
+Done or observed beyond the degree required or expected.

 Origin of supererogatory

 From LatinsuperÄ“rogātōrius (“supererogatory"), from superÄ“rogātiō (“payment in addition"), from superÄ“rogō (“pay out over and above"), from super (“above") + Ä“rogō (“pay out, expend"); from ex (“out of, from") + rogō (“ask; request").

 But all these mythological explanations are supererogatory, since the actual legend in question can be definitely traced to the pamphlet of 1602.

 And that He does not accept a supererogatory work of worship until the obligatory has been done.